HarryOwen23/DND-Cloud-Dragon-2023/README.md

-<h1 align="center">DND-Cloud-Dragon (Name is a work in progress)</h1>

-A DND related project for Elastacloud + beyond.

-<h2 align="left">About</h2>

-This is an open source project created to provide support with building for both DND and other ideas.
-Things it can be used for:
+# DND-Cloud-Dragon

+This repository hosts utilities and tools for Dungeons & Dragons character creation and world building.

+## About

+DND-Cloud-Dragon began as an internal Elastacloud project and is now open source.
+It contains helpers for:

 - Character creation
-- Campaign Assistance
+- Campaign assistance
-- Document different ideas user's would have in mind
+- Documenting ideas
-- World building help
+- World building support
-- Standard array and point-buy ability score tools
+- Standard array and point-buy calculators
 - File-based combat session persistence

-<h2 align="left">Getting Started </h2>
+## Getting Started

 Use the Azure Functions API to generate ability scores and manage combat.
+For example:

-`/roll-stats` rolls 4d6 drop lowest, while `/standard-array` returns the standard array.
+- `/roll-stats` rolls 4d6 dropping the lowest die
+- `/standard-array` returns the standard ability score array

- <h2 align="left">Hopes for the project</h2>
+## Hopes for the Project

-<p>With DND-Cloud-Dragon-2023, I hope to make an accessible tool to help dnd players make character building a nice and spicy experience!</p>
-<p>The tool will also be used for DM's to help with world builing for their campaigns.</p>
+Our goal is to make character building fast and enjoyable for players and Dungeon Masters alike.
+Contributions are welcome!

+## Future Updates

+Stay tuned for more features and improvements.

+## Disclaimer

+This project is provided as-is and is not affiliated with Wizards of the Coast.

+## Credits

-<p>Massive thanks to all who want to contribute to the repo!</p>
+Special thanks to everyone contributing to the project.

-<h2 align="left">Future Updates</h2>

-<h2 align="left">Disclaimer</h2>

-<h2 align="left">Credits</h2>

-<h3 align="left">Special Thanks</h3>

-### Running Tests
+## Running Tests

 Ensure the [.NET SDK](https://dotnet.microsoft.com/download) is installed.
-From the repository root execute:
+From the repository root run:

 ```bash
 dotnet test CloudDragonLib/CloudDragonLib.sln
 ```

-This command builds the solution and runs all unit tests including `CloudDragon.Tests`.
+This command builds the solution and executes all unit tests, including those in `CloudDragon.Tests`.
+Continuous integration runs these tests automatically via GitHub Actions.
-Additional tests verify the new standard array method and character generation features.

-CI runs these tests automatically using GitHub Actions.
 See `.github/workflows/dotnet.yml` for details.